People's Monarchist Party (Portugal): Azorean stronghold

 Pereira was succeeded by Paulo Estêvão one of the few remaining PPM elected politicians, being elected as a deputy of the Legislative Assembly of the Azores in the 2008 election.
 Estêvão knew that voters in the Azores had been a consistent base for the PPM and retooled the party to focus on local Azorean issues.
-He published a manifesto; Excerpts from A Monarchical Opposition to the Azorean Caesarist Regime, where he called the Azorean government tyrannical for seeking a unity state over the archipelago and instead advocated for populist devolution of powers to municipalities, readopted many of the environmental positions the party had abandoned since the departure of do Amaral while also promoting a distinct Azorean cultural identity.
+He published a manifesto; Excerpts from A Monarchical Opposition to the Azorean Caesarist Regime, where he called the Azorean government tyrannical for seeking a unity state over the archipelago and instead advocated for populist devolution of powers to municipalities, readopted many of the environmental positions the party had abandoned since the departure of Ferreira do Amaral while also promoting a distinct Azorean cultural identity.
 Estêvão was able to establish a regional grassroots support base in the Azores, advocating for smaller, more isolated islands, and won re-election to his seat in Corvo in 2012 and 2016.
 However, Estêvão would resign as leader in 2017, being succeeded by Gonçalo da Câmara Pereira.

 Current PPM leader Gonçalo da Câmara Pereira took over leadership in 2017 and has sought the party's reentry into national politics.

 Pereira, while still keeping the party focused on the Azores, also began to look out at national politics, searching for a coalition partner just days after taking office.
-In 2019 he worked out a deal with Chega! where he would join their Basta! coalition for the 2019 European elections while keeping their campaign focused on the Azores in an attempt to have the PPM be more included in national political dialogues.
+In 2019 he worked out a deal with Chega where he would join their Basta! coalition for the 2019 European elections while keeping their campaign focused on the Azores in an attempt to have the PPM be more included in national political dialogues.

 The PPM was a member of the Revived AD from 2024 to 2025.

-By 2021 the PPM began to win local elections in mainland Portugal, with Pereira winning a seat on the Lisbon Assembleia Municipal.
+By 2021 the PPM began to win local elections in mainland Portugal, with Câmara Pereira winning a seat on the Lisbon Assembleia Municipal.
 Shortly after the PSD began talks of re-forming the AD in order to better contest the 2024 elections to break the Socialist Party's nearly 10 year rule since 2015.
 Although the PPM initially refused to join the reformed AD, citing its "weakness" and "lack of vision" they would ultimately join the bloc in time for the 2024 Azorean regional election which the coalition won.
-Despite the coalition also winning the 2024 Portuguese legislative election the sole district where the PPM stood a candidate, Lisbon, saw the AD come up short of the required number of seats won to allot one to the PPM.
+Despite the coalition also winning the 2024 legislative election the sole district where the PPM stood a candidate, Lisbon, saw the AD come up short of the required number of seats won to allot one to the PPM.
 However, the party also chose to stand candidates on Madeira independently of the AD showcasing a general unease within the PPM over their role in the AD.

 Shortly after the election the PPM had a falling out with the AD due to their candidate not being placed higher on the list so they could've gotten a seat and left the bloc on a national level, but are still part of the AD regional coalition in the Azores.
 Nationally, the AD replaced the PPM with their splinter, the Earth Party.